 Naturally, you and your employer hope the share prices rises over time.
-This is another reason employers offer RSUs to incentivize employees.
+This is another reason employers offer restricted stock units to incentivize employees.
 The thinking goes that you and your coworkers are highly motivated to do everything you can to increase share value, since you’re directly rewarded when that value goes up.

-What Should You Think About Once Your RSUs Vest?
+What Should You Think About Once Your Restricted Stock Units Vest?

 After satisfying the stated conditions detailed by your employer, the restricted stock will “vest.”
 Upon vesting, there are two items that should be considered: ownership and income tax.

-Upon vesting, you own the shares of the stock outright.
-This is ownership, and it means you have full ownership privileges that come with being a stock owner.
+Upon vesting, you will often receive actual shares of stock that you own outright.
+This means that you have full ownership privileges that come with being a stock owner.
 You can retain the shares, sell the shares and convert to cash, and receive dividends.

-When they vest, the value of your restricted stock units is taxed as ordinary income subject to payroll taxes.
+When the restricted stock units vest, the value is taxed as ordinary income subject to payroll taxes.
 You are taxed because there is no longer a substantial risk of forfeiture and you’re responsible for paying income tax on the value received.

-Number of Shares x Share Price at Vesting = Taxable Income
+Number of Restricted Stock Units x Share Price at Vesting = Taxable Income

-Depending on the number of shares, the share price, and your tax rate, the tax liability of vested restricted stock may be large.
+Depending on the number of units, the share price, and your tax rate, the tax liability of vested restricted stock may be large.

 Continuing our example above, let’s assume the share price is $75 and the person’s tax rate is 33%.
 We can use this information to estimate the taxes due.

 Taxable Income x Tax Rate